baalimago/clai/EXAMPLES.md

    Analyze the project found at ~/Projects/clai and give me a brief summary of what it does
 ```

-ChatGPT has native support and works well.
-As of 2024-05, claude does not have support for tools + streaming, but works otherwise.

 ### Chatting
 ```bash
 clai -chat-model claude-3-opus-20240229 `  # Using some other model` \